BY SOFO ARCHON

 Whether you know it or not, fear is constantly being used against you.
 By whom?
 Well, here are a few examples: politicians, marketers, and the media.

-Let’s have a closer look into how they do that, starting with politicians.
+Let’s have a closer look at how they do that, starting with politicians.

 The vast majority of politicians are demagogues.
 A demagogue is defined as “a political leader who seeks support by appealing to the desires and prejudices of ordinary people rather than by using rational argument.”